Minerva: A File-Based Ransomware Detector: : A File-Based Ransomware Detector

 \subsubsection{Disk Activity Monitor.}

-The Disk Activity Monitor module is a shim that provides system-wide, real-time information on all file system operations performed.
-We implemented the module as a driver that uses the I/O Request Packet data structure provided by Windows systems to transparently log filesystem operations system-wide, similarly to~\cite{continella_shieldfs:_2016}.
+The DAM module is a shim that provides system-wide, real-time information on all file system operations performed.
+We implemented the module as a driver that uses the I/O Request Packet (IRP) data structure provided by Windows systems to transparently log filesystem operations system-wide.
 Each filesystem-related system call performed by a process can result in many lower-level operations.
-The Disk Activity Monitor captures and filters all these low-level operations before processing them into feature vectors that are fed to the File-based Behavioral Detector module.
-To minimize overhead, we logically divide files into critical and non-critical: critical files are all user files that are high-priority targets for ransomware.
-In contrast, non-critical files are system and configuration files that can easily be recovered after an attack.
-The Disk Activity Monitor filters out any operation performed on non-critical files and computes per-file feature vectors for all other files.
+The DAM captures and filters all these low-level operations before processing them into feature vectors, which are then forwarded to the FBD module of \name.
+To minimize overhead, we logically divide files into critical and non-critical: critical files encompass all user files that are high-priority targets for ransomware, while non-critical files comprise system and configuration files that can easily be recovered after an attack. \name automatically identifies as critical files all files located in non-system directories such as Documents, Downloads, and Desktop on Windows systems.
+System, program, temporary, and configuration files are excluded from monitoring.
+This includes all files in system directories (e.g., Windows) and in directories used by programs to store configuration and logging data (e.g., Program Files, ProgramData in Windows systems). \name's critical files criteria can be further customized by system administrators to include or exclude additional directories and files.
+The DAM excludes any operation performed on non-critical files and computes per-file feature vectors for all other opened files.